FernandoLarrain/HoTT-Book-Agda/README.md

 * Change where-lemmas to sublemmas

 * Generalize constructions that restrict to a single universe when possible.
 Restrict theorem hypotheses, not definitions (unless multiverse definitions don't make sense).
+E.g. N-Algebras in Ch5.

 * Results about the relation between path spaces in fibers and ap in Ch4.2 and "propositional maps" in Ch4.6 should be postponed until Ch7.